 • Your spouse must have been a US citizen for the entire three-year period.

-US military service members and veterans may be eligible for expedited naturalization.
+US military service members and veterans may also be eligible for an expedited naturalization process.
 The requirements vary depending on whether service is during peacetime or wartime:

 • Generally, you must have served honorably in the US armed forces for at least one year.